 Taxing Things to Think About

 Remember that ignorance of your tax reporting and payment requirements is not an excuse in any country or any nation.
-What’s more, as we’re not tax experts you need to seek expert advice before making any decisions about any aspect of your financial life.
+What’s more, you need to seek expert advice before making any decisions about any aspect of your financial life.

 In addition to all this, where you establish your residency is not the only important factor to keep in mind when it comes to tax.
 You may have a tax reporting and/or payment liability in your old home nation, country of domicile and/or any nation in which you hold assets.